Ithu Pathiramanal

 Ithu Pathiramanal (English: This is Pathiramanal) is a 2013 Malayalam action film directed by M. Padmakumar starring Unni Mukundan in the lead role along with Jayasurya in a cameo role.
 It also stars Ramya Nambeeshan and Pradeep Rawat in supporting roles.
 The shooting locations are in Marayur, Pathiramanal and Alapuzha.
-The film become a flop at the box office.
+The film became a flop at the box office.

 Plot

 The story is about a private financer Eldho, who lives in a hill station with his mother Ambika.
 Ambika became mentally challenged after she was raped by a police constable Shouriyar during Eldho's childhood.
 His mother conceived from the rape and gave birth to a baby girl.
 Eldho's father Johnykutty decides to avenge Ambika's rape by going after Shouriyar and unfortunately he gets killed.

 After Eldho has grown up, he reaches Pathiramanal, a place in Kuttanad, in search of Shouriyar to take revenge.
 There he meets Sara.
 He realizes that Sara is the daughter of Shouriyar and seeks her help to take his revenge.